kriasoft/react-starter-kit/README.md

 ### Support

-Have questions, feedback or need help?
-Contact [support@kriasoft.com](mailto:support@kriasoft.com) or schedule a mentoring session on [codementor.io/koistya](https://www.codementor.io/koistya).
+Have feedback, feature request or need help?
+Contact me on [codementor.io/koistya](https://www.codementor.io/koistya).

 ### Copyright

-Source code is licensed under the MIT License.
+Source code is licensed under the MIT License (MIT).
 See [LICENSE.txt](./LICENSE.txt) file in the project root.
 Documentation to the project is licensed under the [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/) license.
 React logo image is a trademark of Facebook, Inc.